I want to tell you about a pharmaceutical sales representative I observed last month.

 I need to be specific here, because specificity is what separates consulting theatre from actual execution.

-The Conductor model requires four components working in concert:
+The Conductor model requires four components working in concert.

-First: Transaction Intelligence.
+Transaction Intelligence.

-SNIPER™ identifies what we call “Hidden Champions”: customers with high potential who are currently under-served.
+SNIPER identifies what we call “Hidden Champions”: customers with high potential who are currently under-served.
 It flags declining accounts before they churn completely.
 It recommends specific products for specific customers based on purchasing behaviour, not demographic assumptions.

-Second: Geographic Intelligence.
+Geographic Intelligence.

-Her-Zone™ integrates 79 data layers: healthcare infrastructure, disease surveillance, demographics, commercial zones, travel patterns.
-Built from South African government sources and overlaid on commercial customer data.
+Her-Zone integrates multiple data layers: healthcare infrastructure, disease surveillance, demographics, commercial zones, travel patterns - built from South African sources and overlaid on commercial customer data.

-Third: Weekly Delivery Mechanism.
+Weekly Delivery Mechanism.

-Auto-Snipe™ takes the outputs from SNIPER™ and Her-Zone™ and delivers personalised weekly intelligence to every rep in the field.
+Auto-Snipe takes the outputs from SNIPER and Her-Zone and delivers personalised weekly intelligence to every rep in the field.
 Right customers.
 Right products.
 Right conversation.
 Every Monday.

-Fourth: Real-Time Visibility.
+Real-Time Visibility.

-FARM™ (Field Activity Resource Management) provides executives with live revenue trends, customer health monitoring, and rep productivity tracking.
+FARM (Field Activity Resource Management) provides executives with live revenue trends, customer health monitoring, and rep productivity tracking.
 No more waiting for month-end.
 No more manually compiled reports.
 No more surprises.

-When these four components work together, something remarkable happens.
+When these four components work together, something measurable happens.
 The variance between top and bottom performers shrinks.
 Not because the bottom performers suddenly become talented.
 Because the bottom performers finally have access to the same intelligence the top performers were generating through intuition and extra effort.

 The 2030 Representative in Practice